banjoh/bitmap-compressor/README.md

 # Bitmap Compressor
-Bitmap compressor implementation using S3 texture compression algotrithms.
+My attempt to create a bitmap compressor implementation using S3 texture compression algotrithms.
 So far only DXT1 compression algorithm is implemented.
 Only bitmaps having widths and heights divisible by 4 (width % 4 == 0 and height % 4 == 0) are supported.

 ### Compiling and running
 * Compile using Visual Studio 2015 (any distribution should work)